 1-3T per gallon of water (In my case, I added right to fish fert. mixture).
 Applied every other fertilizing.
 It’s a type of fertilizer, fends off pests.
 It’s high in calcium, magnesium, iron and potassium.
 It contains sulfur and a bunch of micronutrients.
 It provides plants with a quick source of energy and encourages the growth of beneficial microorganisms.

 –Chicken Manure Box, in center of garden.
 Soil sloping out to vegis.
 Drill holes all around a bin, bury into ground.
 Throw manure in there, cover with dirt with each time.
 I place top on mine with a few small holes.
 When it rains, nutrients seep into garden.
 A lot of chicken manure added directly to small plants could burn plants.
 Hence, the box with holes using rain water.
 At end of year add to soil and till in.
 Proceed with refilling it in the box.
+(I also add extra dirt to this bin, as well.
+After placing manure in, top with some dirt to help with smell.)

 –Thick plastic over garden as soon as season is done, all the way up til growing, helped with weed and disease.
 A burning process.
 Cooking it.